citusdata/citus_docs/cloud/upgrades.rst

 .. image:: ../images/cloud-upgrade-complete.png
     :alt: message saying that the formation is up to date

 If :ref:`high-availability replication <ha>` is enabled, Citus Cloud will automatically create new standby servers.
-However :ref:`follower replicas <cloud_followers>` will not receive the updates and must be manually destroyed and recreated.
+However, :ref:`follower replicas <cloud_followers>` will not receive the updates and must be manually destroyed and recreated.